 AC/DC has been my favorite band since I was a junior in high school.
 Before then, I had heard a few of their songs and, at the time, I was not that impressed.
 It sounded like a lot of noise to me, until I started playing guitar and attempted to form a band with my best friend Bill.

-Now, I will tell you this.
-With the exception of Bill (who I hit it off with immediately), I hated most of the people who are now my closest friends when I met them.
+With the exception of Bill (who I hit it off with immediately), I hated most of the people who are now my closest friends when we first met.
 And so it was with AC/DC.
-Because once I started to figure out their songs, it became clear to me that they were a great blues-based rock band.
+I hated them at first, but once I started to figure out how to play their songs, it became clear to me that they were a great blues-based rock band.

-But that’s not what saved my life.
-No, it was a different aspect of the band.
-AC/DC is one of the only bands to survive the loss of their original singer (sorry, but Dave Evans really doesn’t count).
-You see, this singer was a guy named Bon Scott.
-The first AC/DC album I had heard was Back in Black, which I later learned was a tribute album to the aforementioned Bon, who had passed away after a night of drinking while the songs that appeared on that album were being written by the Young brothers.
+That’s not what saved my life.
+It was the fact that AC/DC is one of the only bands to survive the loss of their original singer (Dave Evans doesn’t count).
+This singer was named Bon Scott.
+The first AC/DC album I had heard was Back in Black, which I later learned was sort of a tribute album to Bon, who had passed away after a night of drinking while the songs that appeared on that album were being written by Malcolm and Angus Young.

-The relevant thing to me and my friends at the time was the fact that Bon Scott choked to death on his own vomit.
-We vowed to never die that way, and as a result we made sure that we never fell asleep on our backs after a night of drinking.
+The relevant thing to me and my friends was that Bon Scott choked to death on his own vomit.
+We vowed to never die that way, and as a result we made sure that none of us ever fell asleep on our backs after a night of drinking.

 And that is what saved my life.
-After a night of binge drinking, I got the drunkest I have ever been in my life.
+After a night of drinking, I was the drunkest I have ever been in my life.
 My buddy and I ordered a pizza, wolfed it down, and immediately passed out.

 Upon waking the following afternoon, I was amazed that I was not in worse shape.
 As I raised my head, my eyes focused on the pile of pizza vomit that was on the floor next to the bed.
 And I realized how close I may have come to dying just like Bon did.
 I would like to tell you that I never drank again, but that would be a lie.
 But I never got that drunk again, and I never awoke to another pile of vomit by my bed.